 (a) Axiomatically (as a point of departure) they reject the sixth-century origin of the book as a whole.
 They believe the book was compiled in the second century BC, during the persecution of the Jews by the Greek king Antiochus.

 (b) They must, therefore, find a reason for the inclusion of Daniel 9 in the book by a second-century writer.
-A proposed solution is that the 70 Weeks-prophecy was produced to clarify the meaning of, or to reinterpret, Jeremiah’s 70 Years prophecy (Daniel 9:2).
+A proposed solution is that the 70 Weeks-prophecy was produced to clarify the meaning of Jeremiah’s 70-years prophecy (Daniel 9:2).

 The purpose of this article is to show that Daniel 9 does indeed form a unit.

-Firstly, the assumption that the prophecy of the 70 Weeks is a reinterpretation of Jeremiah’s 70 Years, should not be accepted because, in the second century BC, there was no need for perplexity over the plain words of Jeremiah:
+Firstly, the assumption that the prophecy of the “seventy weeks” is a reinterpretation of Jeremiah’s 70 years should not be accepted because, in the second century BC, there was no uncertainty over the plain words of Jeremiah:

-Jeremiah prophesied that the end of the 70 Years would be associated with the fall of Babylon (Jer.
-25:11 ff.).
-Consistent with this, Cyrus issued a decree in the first year after the fall of Babylon, allowing the Jews to return, and soon the restoration of the temple was actually underway.
+Jeremiah prophesied that the end of the 70 years would coincide with the fall of Babylon (Jer 25:11 ff.).
+Consistent with this, Cyrus issued a decree in the first year after the fall of Babylon, allowing the Jews to return, and, a few years later, the restoration of the temple was actually underway.

 The rebuilding of the temple and the city was completed hundreds of years before the crisis in the second century.
-There was no failure in the historical realization of the 70 Years prophecy that called for an embarrassing reinterpretation of its simple sense.
+In other words, there was no failure in the historical realization of the 70-years prophecy that called for a reinterpretation of its simple sense.